 I was so inspired after our get together at Joanne Chungs place on Sunday, I got hubby to mind the kids and I ventured into the garden.
 I extended the fence around the garden to incorporate a much bigger area and then I made a new garden bed.

 The first garden bed is on the right and the new one is on the left.
-I…Continue
+I have started filling it with dirt from the floor of my…Continue

 Over the last few weeks, I’ve been catching up on some much needed maintenance in various sections of our garden.
 We have been growing a lot of our edibles in containers while my husband built us a permanent raised garden bed which is now finished and ready for planting.
 Prior to that we had an 18m long no-dig raised garden bed made out of hay bales which served us well for a year and also a 20m raised bed on the ground, which we've been resting whilst planting other areas.
 It's now been…Continue

 On Queen's birthday long weekend, the family went to Melbourne for the first time.. it is there, in a tuck away little italian cafe I tasted my very first Olive Ciabatta..
 I fall in love, I end up buying an entire loaf and set to polish them off in one day.. very good for my taste buds but so bad for the mid and lower section of this packaging of mine...